HirokiHamaguchi/qnlab/doc/study/combined_output.md

 \end{equation*}
 $$

-Although this choice appears natural, it does not in general guarantee global convergence, as we will see in \cref{sec:newton-fullstep}.
+Although this choice appears natural, it does not in general guarantee global convergence, as we will see later.
 Thus, we introduce a step size $\alpha_k > 0$ determined by line search to ensure a sufficient decrease in the function value.
 This is the basic procedure of Newton's method.